derekburgess/jaws/docs/services/profiling.md

 variation supplies the endpoint cadence; its mean is retained with it.
 This preserves the existing beacon signal instead of interleaving request/response gaps.

+These semantics are machine-readable in `NumericFeatureSet.timing_evidence`, alongside the ordered timing features themselves.
+Endpoint numeric version 1 declares outbound and inbound as separate eligible directions, lower coefficient of variation as the selection rule, six packets as the per-direction minimum, and within-capture interval boundaries.
+Changing any of those values changes the feature-set digest. `EndpointProfiler` also rejects a runtime packet gate that disagrees with the declared contract.

+Each qualifying `EndpointProfileDraft` records the selected `timing_direction`; drafts with insufficient evidence record no direction and no timing values.
+This provenance belongs to the typed profiling result.
+The frozen legacy dictionary projection intentionally omits it so existing CLI and Benchmark 0 consumers retain their exact input shape.

 ## Legacy compatibility

 `jaws_compute.build_endpoint_profiles` remains the pandas-facing compatibility function